General Information and Resources

 The Brazilian Immigrant Center reestablished itself as a reputable, engaged organization that represents, supports, and organizes the Brazilian and wider immigrant community to defend and advocate for their rights, as workers and immigrant residents of the state and nation.

-International Institute of Connecticut (IICONN) is a statewide nonprofit human services agency that addresses the need to provide new immigrants and refugees in Connecticut with services to help them become self-sufficient, integrated and contributing members of the community
+Connecticut Institute for Refugees & Immigrants (formerly the International Institute of Connecticut (IICONN)) is a statewide nonprofit human services agency that addresses the need to provide new immigrants and refugees in Connecticut with services to help them become self-sufficient, integrated and contributing members of the community

 UConn’s Office of Diversity and Inclusion provides online resources for students, as well as open office hours throughout the semester.